martintrojer/martintrojer.github.com/_posts/2013-09-29-testing-an-api-with-simulant.md

 ## Performing actions

 Once nice effect of keeping all the test data in a database is that the [code required to perform the actions](https://github.com/martintrojer/simulant-bootstrap/blob/master/sim/src/api_user_agent.clj) (in this case hitting the API) becomes trivial.
-The only caveat in this particular case is that the state of a particular agent (the Ids it has created in the API) is stored in the database, so it needs to look them up to perform the get and remote actions.
+The only caveat in this particular case is that the state of a particular agent (the Ids it has created in the API) is stored in the database, so it needs to look them up to perform the get and delete actions.
 While this is perhaps a little bit awkward it's also powerful, since we now have detailed record in datomic of what each agent did.
 This can be very useful in analysis we want to do further down the line.

 Here's some code for the post and get actions, and a helper function `get-an-id` that given an action, get the siteId attributes associated with it's agent and picks one at random.
 <script src="https://gist.github.com/martintrojer/6657390.js?file=api-user-agent.clj"> </script>